What are the main equity index construction methods and how do they differ?

 - Each stock's weight is proportional to its share price

-- A $200 stock has 4x the influence of a $50 stock regardless of company size
+- A 50 stock regardless of company size

 - Calculated by summing all prices and dividing by a divisor (adjusted for splits and changes)